dallas-hall/learning-forgerock/forgerock-am410-training-notes-day1.md

 ![images/am401/ig-clients-v7.png](images/am401/ig-clients-v7.png)

 To log out from an application, protected with IG integrated with AM, you must log out of AM.
 You can either integrate a link in your website, which accesses the AM logout page, or use functionality from IG.

+### Lab Notes

+#### IG

+In this course, IG is pre-configured to log the communication between IG and AM.
+Note that the logs do not contain the communication happening in the browser, instead the logs contain the direct communication between IG and AM's REST APIs.
+In a production environment, you should restrict the information collected in logs, for privacy reasons.

+Understanding IG in detail is beyond the scope of this course.
+The basic principle is that IG acts as a powerful reverse proxy in front of the application.
+IG intercepts requests and uses configuration files, called routes, to decide how to process the request.

+When IG receives a request, it goes through each of its routes until it finds a route that applies to the request, based on some conditions defined within the route.
+In the lab this was at ` /home/forgerock/.openig/config/routes`

+`/home/ forgerock/.openig/bin/env.sh` contains the values that IG uses on start up.

+`CrossDomainSingleSignOnFilter` is used when a protected application is not on the same domain as the AM domain.

 ## Lesson 3 - Controlling Access